subfuzion/docker-pinger/README.md

 ## Development

-`make.sh` - runs the go compiler in a container to create an alpine binary
+The following shell scripts are in the `scripts/` directory:

 `build.sh` - builds an alpine-based image: `subfuzion/pinger`

+`push.sh` - pushes the image to Docker Hub

 `run.sh` - convenience script for `docker run ...`